Video Game: Endless Frontier

 - Theme Naming: Fairy tales, especially the one's collected by The Brothers Grimm.

 - "The Reason You Suck" Speech: Oddly turned into comedy at the end of the first game.
 The heroes beat the Final Boss, and they engage in the following conversation.

 Haken: "You underestimated us!"

 Xiaomu: "And because you deserved a good old fashioned ass kicking!"

 - Zonk: The "Gamble" Spirit Command and Kaguya's "Tsukimizake" skill.
-What's worse isn't when she poisons/stuns/paralyzes herself, but when either Gamble or Tsukimizake auto-casts "Mercy" note All hits cannot be greater than 10 points of damage on her.
+What's worse isn't when she poisons/stuns/paralyzes herself, but when either Gamble or Tsukimizake auto-casts "Mercy" note on her.
 Since both games feature low-level Mooks with several thousand HP, having "Mercy" on, you might as well be doing zero damage.

 - On the other hand, allowing them to live long enough can be used to fill the Limit Break gauge.